TDMJ10/KOMI/README.md

 > Add additional attachments to aid safety demonstrations
   > Will likely just be mock water pumps (nothing that can actually put out a fire sadly).

+# Special Thanks
+Al Faridul Karim for introducing and teaching me basic Edge Impulse Object Recognition, only through that am I getting to do stuff like this.

+HUGE THANKS MAN